 Notice that that working capital (current assets – current liabilities) increased to $1,850,000.
 This is because we were able to add back the underbillings, 50% of inventory and the bank line was paid down.
 Also important from earlier is that the Manning and Rodgers projects are complete.
 Gronk only has $3 million currently in backlog and we can make the argument that it will be down to $1 million when the Brady project starts.
 We’ve also subtracted $5 million from the project by removing the Kraft portion.
 We see from the Job Cost Breakdown that Gronk has about $4 million on profit on this project so we will also subtract that from his cost to complete.
 The math looks something like this $40 million – $4 million (Gronk Profit) – $5 million (Kraft) + $1 million (Mahomes) = $32 million cost to complete.
 Remember, we said a good rule of thumb for a surety program is twenty times working capital. $1,850,000 X 20 = $37 million.
 Gronk now has the working capital to qualify with most sureties.

 Now we must get by the experience issue.
 Because Manning is the largest project Gronk has completed, the Brady project is a little bit of a stretch.
 However, Gronk has given us plenty of reasons to believe that he can do it.
-First, he is very close to completing the $28 million Mahomes project which is similar in size but doesn’t have the specialty items.
+First, he is very close to completing the $28 million Mahomes project which is similar in size but does not have the specialty items.
 Secondly, he has great systems and experience people capable of doing the work.
 Finally, he is significantly reducing his risk by bonding back most of the work.
 The only unbonded subcontractor is Belichick and Gronk will manage his portion through a joint check agreement.
-We decide it’s time to submit to the surety bond company.
+We decide it is time to submit to the surety bond company.

 The Surety Bond Company’s Response:

 The bond company sees the merit in Gronk.
-They feel like he is a qualified account deserving of surety credit.
+They feel like he is a qualified account deserving of surety bond credit.
 They have decided to approve the project with the following conditions:

 - Gronk will buy Belichick’s material and establish a joint check agreement for the payment of his labor.
 Additionally, they would like to run a background and credit report on Belichick to make sure there are no other outstanding issues.

-- The bond company will require a copy of the Brady’s commitment letter from their bank showing that financing has been approved and is in place.
+- The surety bond company will require a copy of the Brady’s commitment letter from their bank showing that financing has been approved and is in place.

 - The bond company would like Gronk to agree to a $10.00 rate which is as follows: